 and sing the same song.

 Victoria was a young and pretty, naïve and single, school teacher.
 The boys in her class teased and jostled for her approval.
 Very soon the male students became rivals, vying for her attention.
-Victoria soon learned that it was every boy’s fantasy to win an attractive, female-teacher’s heart and, better yet, to entice her into a sexual tryst.
-Victoria only wanted to be good at her job and respected as a school teacher.
-In her innocence she had no idea how a touch or a glance could quite easily be misinterpreted.
+Victoria soon learned that it was every boy’s fantasy to win an attractive, female, teacher’s heart and, better yet, to entice her into a sexual tryst.
+Victoria was only interested in being respected and good at her job.
+She had no idea how a touch or a glance could quite easily place her behind bars.

 Love Nevermore– by: L.M.
 Wasylciw